amurto/easySQL/README.md

-# JobLo
+# easySQL

-##### Recruitment Assistant using Job Profile Filtering and Web Scraping profiles from LinkedIn
+##### Query SQL Tables using Natural Language, without writing a query

-JobLo automates the process of a recruiter swiping through resumes by directly providing a dynamic interface with resumes segregated and classified as per the skillset using Resume Parser.
-The recruiters can use the search engine to filter out job profiles according to their requirements.
+easySQL automates the process of using Natural Language to conduct queries on Relational databases.
+It supports Speech-to-text and around 30 Languages.

-## Resume Parser
+## nlp2SQL
 Full name extraction using spaCy.
 Education extraction using NLTK corpus matching.
 Email & phone number extraction using Regex.